journald.conf, journald.conf.d, journald@.conf — Journal service configuration files

 set either value to 0.

-Note that the effective rate limit is multiplied with a factor derived from the available free disk space for the journal.
+Note that the effective rate limit is multiplied by a factor derived from the available free disk space for the journal.
 Currently, this factor is calculated using the base 2 logarithm.

 Table 1.
 Example